Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 - Exec-level escalation handling

-- Expansion readiness without “selling through support”
+- Expansion readiness without chaos

 Hand-off ready